 After the basalt was laid down, the Missoula Floods of the last Ice Age scoured along the cliff, removing looser rock, and leaving the falls to "hang" high above.
 This has turned Multnomah Falls into one of the best places in the Columbia River Gorge National Scenic Area to study geology exposed by floods.
 Five separate basalt flows are visible in the fall's cliff face.

 Even today, water relentlessly erodes the walls of the Columbia River Gorge.
 You can see the evidence of this at nearly any waterfall.
 Look for curving cliffs which form amphitheater-like basins.
 As water flows into tiny cracks in cliff walls, it freezes and thaws, wedging rocks apart.
 Over time, large chunks of the cliff come hurtling to the ground below.
 Falling rocks are a common occurrence at Multnomah Falls.
-On Labor Day, 1995, a bus-sized piece of basalt fell from behind the waterfall into the pool below.
+On Labor Day, 1995, a bus-sized piece of basalt fell from behind the waterfall into the pool below, and on January 9, 2014, a small boulder crashed through the Benson Bridge, forcing access to the bridge and upper trails to be closed for several months while repairs were made.

 You should be able to spot these three types of basalt here at the falls: